kalondepeace/Celo-Faucet/README.md

 ### 1.5 Swap Token Function

-What happens when a user needs to request more tokens when the 24 hour gap has not elapsed?.
+What shuold happens if a user needs more tokens when the 24 hour gap has not elapsed?.
 In this section, you will enable the user to receive Celo tokens by completing a certain task.

 The task for our case is deposting another token(cUSD) in our smart contract and in return, a user will receieve an equivalent amount of Celo tokens in their wallet.